RVU Pulse — FAQ

 Can I save multiple scenarios?

-Yes.
+Yes — this is a Pro feature.
 Click "Saved" in the header to save your current setup as a named snapshot.
-You can save as many scenarios as you want, rename them, update them in place, delete them, and share them via URL.
-If you are signed in, saved calculations sync across devices automatically.
+You can save unlimited scenarios, rename them, update them in place, delete them, and share them via URL.
+Saved calculations sync across devices automatically.

 Can I compare two job offers side-by-side?

 Yes.
-Save each offer as a named calculation, then go to the Compare page.
-Select two saved calculations from the dropdowns and the app shows a side-by-side breakdown of annual wRVUs, target, $/wRVU rate, total compensation, and a bottom-line summary of which offer pays more.
+Save each offer as a named calculation, then use the Compare view in the Saved panel.
+Select two scenarios and the app shows a side-by-side breakdown of annual wRVUs, target, $/wRVU rate, total compensation, and a bottom-line summary.
 Advanced compensation (tiered rates, bonuses, stipends) is included when available.

 Can I export my calculations?

-Yes.
-Click "Export" to generate a CSV or PDF report of your current calculation.
+Yes — this is a Pro feature.
+Click "Export" to generate a CSV or PDF report.
 Reports include the full code list, volumes, wRVU production, and compensation projection.
 You can also copy a shareable URL from the Share button.

 What is the Advanced Compensation section?

-The Advanced Compensation section is a Pro feature that lets you model real-world contract structures beyond a simple flat $/wRVU rate.
+A Pro feature that lets you model real-world contract structures beyond a flat $/wRVU rate.
 You can enter a base salary, define tiered wRVU rates (e.g., $50/wRVU for the first 6,000 wRVUs, then $65/wRVU above that), add quality bonuses, call pay, administrative stipends, and other components.
 The calculator combines all inputs to project total annual compensation.

 Productivity Monitor